Editor’s Note: This post was updated on October 18, 2018, for accuracy and comprehensiveness. It was originally published on July 5, 2017.

 - Toxicity exposure

 - Excess intake of coffee, alcohol, and refined sugar

 The same research concluded that the ECW:ICW ratio may justify the variations shown in PhA when it comes to several clinical situations and severe obesity.

 For instance, patients with symptoms associated with heart failure have a limited ability for the heart to circulate blood, causing edema.
+Edema is irregular swelling caused by accumulation of fluid in certain tissues within the body.
 When this happens, PhA values will likely go down because the pressure from excess ECW causes cells normal functions to become compromised.
 In fact, phase angle seems to be an independent prognostic marker in patients with ADHF (acute decompensated heart failure) because of fluid retention.
 For the cells to function properly, it’s important to maintain or restore ideal (or near ideal) ECW (or extracellular) balance.